huynguyen0909/CallmeQuant.github.io/_posts/2023-04-01-EM-Algorithm.md

 # Introduction
 *Expectation Maximization* algorithm, or EM for short, is a common approach to tackle the *maximum likelihood estimations* (MLE) for any probabilistic models containing latent variables.
-Consider a probabilistic model settings in which the observed variables are denoted by $X$ with observed values $\lbrace x_1, \dots, x_N \rbrace$ and all latent variables by $Z$.
+Consider a probabilistic model settings in which the observed variables are denoted by $X$ with observed values $\lbrace x_1, \dots, x_N \rbrace$ and all latent variables by $Z$ with $\lbrace z_1, z_2, \dots, z_N \rbrace$.
 The parameters of the model are succintly denoted by $\theta$.
 To perform maximum likelihood inference, we need to derive the (log) likelihood $\operatorname{log} p(X \mid \theta)$.
 However, since our data generating process comprises some latent variables $Z$, we have to include them in our log likelihood function (although we have not truly observed them).
 It can be done through marginalizing these variables out

 $$
 \operatorname{log} p(X \mid \theta) = \sigma_{Z} \operatorname{log} p(X, Z \mid \theta). \tag{1}